sjimenez77/test-travis-wiki/README.md

 # Test Travis CI

-Project to test TravisCI to push contents from a `/documentation` folder to the wiki repository associated.
+Project to test Travis CI to push contents from a `/documentation` folder to the wiki repository associated.

 ## Usage